 The Schools registration number is Z6539481.
-This registration is renewed annually and up dated as and when necessary.
+This registration is renewed annually.

 Responsibility: It is the responsibility of the Governors to ensure procedures are in place to ensure that the school complies with Data Protection legislation, eg including, but not limited to, the General Data Protection Regulation (GDPR) and The Data Protection Act.